sonic-net/sonic-mgmt/docs/testbed/README.new.testbed.Configuration.md

 The inventory file contains all device host/IP information for testbeds within its inventory.
 For example, the testbed `vms-sn2700-t1` uses the inventory file lab (`inv_name: lab` in `testbed.yaml`).

-The `ansible/lab` inventory file includes four sections of devices:
+The `ansible/lab` inventory file includes three sections of devices:
 - sonic
-- fanout
-- server
+- fanout/pdu/mgmt/server
-- pdu
+- ptf

 Under `sonic` sections, it has several different SONiC platforms, such as `sonic_sn2700_40`.
 Please ensure that the following fields are correctly filled for your DUT.
 The test case `tests/platform_tests/api/test_chassis.py` will verify the correctness of these fields.